jake-bickle/.dotfiles/README.md

 * `-n` toggles [nerdtree](https://github.com/scrooloose/nerdtree)
 * `gt` goes forward tabs, while `tg` goes back
 * `_` to go to beginning of line, `+` to go to end of line
 * `-ev` opens up .vimrc for quickly creating new keybinds.
-Save them, then `-sv' to update your vim session with the new keybinds.
+Save them, then `-sv` to update your vim session with the new keybinds.
 * `ctrl + s` to save (for anyone hoping over from other editors out there!)